spatialos/gdk-for-unity/docs/content/glossary.md

 > Related: [Snapshots]({{urlRoot}}/shared/operate/snapshots)

 ### SpatialOS Assembly

+> Not to be confused with [.NET assembly](https://docs.microsoft.com/en-us/dotnet/framework/app-domains/assemblies-in-the-common-language-runtime).

 A SpatialOS assembly is what's created when you [build your workers](build.md#building-your-workers).
 It contains all the files that your game uses at runtime.
 This includes executable files for [client-workers](#client-worker) and [server-workers](#server-worker), and the assets your [workers](#worker) use (like models and textures used by a client to visualize the game).